rgnet1/tidal-dl/README.md

 This is a simple web server that allows you to run yaronzz/tidal-dl from a web browser.
 You must have an active tidal subscription.

-# WARNING - 11/21/2021
-After Tidal's subscription model change:
-1. You must re-do the tidal login or add an updated tidal token to the mapped volume
-2. Master quality is not currently working.
-Lossless CD quality is the highest quality currently.
-As soon as tidal-dl is updated, I will update this container.

 ## Usage
 Here are some example snippets to help you get started creating a container.
 ### docker-compose ([recommended](https://docs.linuxserver.io/general/docker-compose))